SQL Server Performance Tuning

 Key Lookups are tied to Nested Loops Joins, executing once for each row that needs to be retrieved.
 It can be painful, especially in instances of parameter sniffing.

-Taking Advantage of Indexes
+Taking advantage of indexes

 One of the query optimizer jobs is to select the best index or indexes to perform the task.